Introduction

 Before You Start

-Check your tools and materials: Before you begin, make sure all your tools are functioning properly and that you have gathered all the required materials.
+Check your tools and materials: Before you dive in, make sure all your tools are working well and that you have everything you need.

-Prepare the workspace: Clear the area where you’ll be working and lay down a cloth or tarp to catch debris, simplifying the cleanup process.
+Prepare the workspace: Clear the area where you’ll be working and lay down a cloth or tarp to catch debris.
+This will make cleanup easier.

 3. Measuring, Marking, and Cutting the Wall

-Here’s a structured approach to measuring, marking, and cutting your wall:
+Here’s a simple way to measure, mark, and cut your wall:

 Measure the Wall Cavity